Acoustic neuroma (vestibular schwannoma)

 Facial exercises and massage are recommended to improve facial nerve function.
 The House-Brackmann Scale is used to evaluate facial nerve function before and after treatment (Fig. 6).
 If a patient has facial weakness after treatment, eye care consists of artificial tears and lubricant until facial nerve function returns.
 If a patient has facial paralysis 1 year after surgery, the chance of further recovery is reduced.
 Consultation with an ENT surgeon who specializes in facial plastic and reconstructive surgery is recommended.

 Acoustic neuromas sometimes recur after radiation or surgery.
-Periodic MRI scans (every 1 to 3 years) and hearing tests are an important part of long-term monitoring.
+Periodic MRI scans (every 1 to 2 years) and hearing tests are important for long-term monitoring.

 Sources & links